Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Interactive_mode.md

 In this syntax:

-- ‘file\_symb’ designates a character specific to each environment.
-Refer to the Transfer CFT Operating Guide that corresponds to your OS
+- ‘file_symb’ designates a character specific to each environment.
+Refer to the Transfer CFT Operating Guide that corresponds to your OS:

 | OS |  file_symb |